Melamine: Chronic toxicity

 Ingestion of melamine may lead to reproductive damage, or bladder or kidney stones, which can lead to bladder cancer.

 A study in 1953 reported that dogs fed 3% melamine for a year had the following changes in their urine: (1) reduced specific gravity, (2) increased output, (3) melamine crystalluria, and (4) protein and occult blood.

 A survey commissioned by the American Association of Veterinary Laboratory Diagnosticians suggested that crystals formed in the kidneys when melamine combined with cyanuric acid, "don't dissolve easily.
 They go away slowly, if at all, so there is the potential for chronic toxicity."

 Metabolism

 Melamine is a metabolite of cyromazine, a pesticide.
 It has been reported that cyromazine can also be converted to melamine in plants.

 Treatment of urolithiasis

 Fast diagnosis and treatment of acute obstructive urolithiasis may prevent the development of acute kidney failure.
 Urine alkalinization and stone liberalization have been reported to be the most effective treatments in humans.

+Contamination

+Melamine-formaldehyde resin tableware was evaluated by the Taiwan Consumers' Foundation to have 20 parts per million of free melamine that could migrate out of the plastic into acidic foods if held at 160 F for two hours, such as if food were kept heated in contact with it in an oven.